Arthur Dobbs: Northwest Passage

 Apart from his North Carolina interests, Dobbs was heavily involved in attempts to find a Northwest Passage in the Canadian Arctic during the 1740s.
 He actively worked to have the Hudson's Bay Company's trade monopoly revoked on the grounds that they showed little or no interest in promoting discovery expeditions relating to the Northwest Passage.
 Dobbs felt that others might finance exploration if they had some expectation of trade.
 Revoking the Hudson's Bay Company's trade monopoly was his solution for stimulating exploration.
 From 1741 to 1747, Dobbs managed to stimulate exploration, the result of which convinced most people that such a passage did not exist.
 A British Parliamentary inquiry in 1749 ended attempts to revoke the Hudson's Bay Company's charter.
-Dobbs' involvement in the Canadian Arctic exploration resulted in a substantial increase in geographical knowledge as well as increased awareness of the economic potential.
+Dobbs's involvement in the Canadian Arctic exploration resulted in a substantial increase in geographical knowledge as well as increased awareness of the economic potential.
 Dobbs was also an amateur scientist and published several astronomy articles as well as a pamphlet on honeybees.